 MP for Brentford and Isleworth

-Ruth Cadbury is a Labour (Co-op) MP for Brentford and Isleworth, first elected in 2015.
-She currently sits on the Transport Committee and the Liaison Committee, and, since 2025, on the Liaison Sub-Committee on National Policy Statements.
-In Parliament, she has held several shadow ministerial roles, including in Justice, International Trade and Housing, and has served on various committees throughout her tenure.
+Ruth Cadbury is Labour and Co-operative MP for Brentford and Isleworth, first elected in 2015.
+She currently sits on the Transport Committee and the Commons Liaison Committee, and has previously served as Shadow Minister for Justice, Shadow Minister for International Trade, and in housing/planning shadow roles.

-She has four declared financial interests: family members engaged in third-party lobbying; gifts, benefits and hospitality from UK sources; land and property; and visits outside the UK.
+Declared financial interests include: family members engaged in third-party lobbying; gifts, benefits and hospitality from UK sources; land and property (within or outside the UK); visits outside the UK.

 Generated 21 February 2026